a16z-infra/ai-town/README.md

 You'll then need to set any environment variables you had locally in the cloud environment with `npx convex env set` or on the dashboard: https://dashboard.convex.dev/deployment/settings/environment-variables

-To run commands, use `npx convex ...` where you used to run `just convex ...`.

 ## Deploy the app